 The 4Forty MIPS offers a pretty high degree of protection.
 It's a half-shell helmet with good coverage of the temporal and occipital lobes, and it has a relatively deep fit that wraps around the head nicely.
 Bell has employed their Fusion in-mold construction, which means the outer polycarbonate shell is bonded to the inner EPS foam liner.
 They claim this makes for a sturdier helmet, and we'd have to agree.
 This helmet feels solid with no noticeable gaps between the shell and liner.
 They've also included a MIPS liner in the 4Forty, which works like a slip-plane and is intended to help reduce the forces of oblique impacts in the event of a crash.
 The Float Fit retention system is integrated into the MIPS liner.
 When the fit adjuster is snug enough, it wraps around the head securely while the helmet floats around the liner.

 We're a fan of MIPS, and it is widely considered to be the industry standard rotational impact protection system.
 We think that a MIPS liner is far better than none at all and a great protective feature for a helmet at this price point.
-There are several other rotational impact protection systems on the market, including POC's SPIN, Leatt's Turbine 360, and 6D's ODS, all of which claim to provide a slip-plane like MIPS while also absorbing impact directly.
+There are several other rotational impact protection systems on the market, including POC's SPIN, Leatt's Turbine 360, 100%'s Smartshock, and 6D's ODS, all of which claim to provide a slip-plane like MIPS while also absorbing impact directly.

 The 4Forty scored well in our comfort rating metric.
 It's not the most comfortable helmet in the review, but it's no slouch either.
 The length, width, and depth of the helmet are good and should be compatible with a wide range of head shapes.